GSS-Cogs/work-env/README.md

 Then close down and reopen your terminal.

 You'll need to do at last one `sync` before you can `enter` the virtual env.

+## Scripts

+I'm gradually adding useful scripts to this work-env but its needs one more line of setup.
+To see what they are and set that up see [https://github.com/mikeAdamss/work-env/blob/main/scripts/README.md](https://github.com/mikeAdamss/work-env/blob/main/scripts/README.md).